- New Zealand Scholarships

-There are two excellent websites that provide comprehensive information about scholarships available in New Zealand:
+There are a number of excellent websites that provide comprehensive information about scholarships available in New Zealand:

 BreakOut www.fis.org.nz has over 2,000 different scholarships on its database and is available free of charge in some public libraries and schools, but you have to pay a small fee to register.

 Career Services www.kiwicareers.co.nz has a comprehensive list of scholarships as well and is free.

 The Kate Edger Educational Charitable Trust (trading as Academic Dress Hire) is a non profit organisation "Empowering through Education".
 Their vision is achieved through the provision of awards and financial and other assistance.
 Click the link for more information about their Academic Awards for Women in Undergraduate or Postgraduate study and Postdoctoral Awards.

 Ngāti Whātua Ōrākei Scholarship

 Tēnā Koutou Katoa

 Whitecliffe offers one scholarship each year open to applicants from Ngāti Whātua.
 Detailed scholarship information can be found here.
 All applicants for these Scholarships must be:

 · Be a registered member of Ngāti Whātua Ōrākei (if you are not a registered member of Ngāti Whātua Ōrākei, click here to register)

 The scholarship is available for an exceptional candidate of Ngāti Whātua Ōrākei descent applying to enroll in any Whitecliffe undergraduate or postgraduate qualification programme and is awarded upon the successful applicant’s acceptance of an offer of place.
 Please note all qualification programmes begin in January/February with the exception of the Level 4 Certificates and Postgraduate Diploma in Arts Management which offer Mid-Year (Semester Two intakes).